-Standard Essential Skills Sequence and Duration Sample Teaching Strategy/ Possible Integration Resources and Text: Dist./State Assessments [KPBSD Performance Standard] Using the writing process to brainstorm, organize and improve effective writing (L) Pre-write Draft Revise Edit Present Required for every formal writing assignment Students will use the writing process and teachers/students will assess formal writing using analytic writing rubrics 4.1.1 Incorporating the thesis statement, which identifies the focus or controlling idea for the entire composition, into an introductory paragraph the introductory paragraph may include a lead or hook, such as an anecdote, startling statistic or quotation Introduction Thesis Statement as focus or controlling idea Introductory Paragraph Required for every formal and non-fiction essay assignment Students will integrate a focused thesis statement into an introductory paragraph as part of a 3-5 paragraph essay.
-4.1.2 Writing in paragraphs that include relevant details and evidence that support the main idea of the paragraph and thesis statement, grouping ideas logically Relevant details Supporting evidence Topic Sentence Paragraph format and organization 3-5 paragraph essay Required for every formal and non-fiction essay assignment Students will write a multi- paragraph composition with a clear thesis statement, main idea, logically organized paragraphs, relevant details, and supporting evidence.
-3-5 paragraphs within the paragraph, placing paragraph breaks logically Body Paragraphs 4.1.3 Organizing ideas using appropriate structure to maintain the unity of the composition, using a variety of transitional words and phrases Overall Structure Logical organization of ideas Transitional words and phrases Chronology Compare/contrast Cause/effect Appropriate organizational technique is required for every formal and non- fiction essay assignment Students will use a rubric/structure to maintain composition unity.
+Standard Essential Skills Sequence and Duration Sample Teaching Strategy/ Possible Integration Resources and Text: Dist./State Assessments [KPBSD Performance Standard] Using the writing process to brainstorm, organize and improve effective writing (L) Pre-write Draft Revise Edit Present Required for every formal writing assignment Students will use the writing process and teachers/students will assess formal writing using analytic writing rubrics.
+4.1.1 Incorporating the thesis statement, which identifies the focus or controlling idea for the entire composition, into an introductory paragraph the introductory paragraph may include a lead or hook, such as an anecdote, startling statistic or quotation Introduction Thesis Statement as focus or controlling idea Introductory Paragraph Required for every formal and non-fiction essay assignment Students will integrate a focused thesis statement into an introductory paragraph as part of a 5-paragraph essay.
+Students will include a lead or hook and general discussion in the introductory paragraph 4.1.2 Writing in paragraphs that include relevant details and evidence that support the main idea of the paragraph and thesis statement, grouping ideas logically within the paragraph, Relevant details Supporting evidence Topic Sentence Paragraph format and organization 5 paragraph essay Required for every formal and non-fiction essay assignment Students will write a multi-paragraph composition with a clear thesis statement, main idea, logically organized paragraphs, relevant details, and supporting evidence.
+5 paragraph essay placing paragraph breaks logically Body Paragraphs 4.1.3 Organizing ideas using appropriate structure to maintain the unity of the composition, using a variety of transitional words and phrases Overall Structure Logical organization of ideas Transitional words and phrases Chronology Compare/contrast Cause/effect Appropriate organizational technique is required for every formal and non-fiction essay assignment Students will use a rubric/structure to maintain composition unity.
 Students will use of a variety of transitional words and phrases to link ideas within and between paragraphs.
 Students will logically organize their ideas using appropriate organizational techniques of chronology, comparison/contrast and/or cause/effect to advance their arguments and unify their compositions.
 4.1.4 Writing a concluding paragraph that connects concluding elements to the introductory elements Conclusion Conclusion Required for every formal and non-fiction essay assignment Students write a concluding paragraph at the end of a composition that effectively sums up the ideas in the composition, writes a final, appropriate message about the thesis, and connects conclusion to introduction without adding new information.
 4.2.1 Writing a narrative (L) Narrative Writing Narrative writing forms Q1 Students will write using personal experiences to support their main point.
+The list could include, but is not limited to, the following forms: Personal letters Personal essays

-9th Grade Language Arts Curriculum Guide Student Learning Goal
+10th Grade Language Arts Curriculum Guide Student Learning Goal